xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Does XNF have an initial supply?
   - No, Xenify does not have an initial supply, and there is no pre-mine of XNF tokens.
-Instead, the protocol distributes XNF tokens through a daily reward to users that participate in the ecosystem through direct burns of vXEN and vUSDy or swapping of tokens via the Xenify aggregator.
-This approach ensures a fair distribution model and encourages active user engagement in the protocol.
+Instead, the protocol rewards users on a daily basis for their active participation in the ecosystem.
+This is achieved through various contributions, such as burn fee contributions made by directly burning vXEN or vUSDy tokens, as well as swap fees generated through the Xenify aggregator.
+Notably, all burn fees and swap fees collected on supported EVM chains are directed towards XNF stakers on a daily basis, providing significant long-term earning potential.

+  - Furthermore, Xenify ensures a fair distribution of XNF tokens by setting aside a daily allocation of claimable XNF for participants in YSL.IO AlphaVaults and AceVaults.
+These participants can claim their share, and the claim fees are subsequently rewarded back to XNF stakers.
+This approach not only encourages active engagement within the protocol but also promotes fairness and inclusivity.

+  - By implementing this equitable distribution system, Xenify aims to create a level playing field for all users, preventing any concentration of tokens in the hands of a few early adopters.
+Instead, the protocol emphasizes the importance of ongoing user involvement and contributions, as they directly translate into tangible rewards.
+This innovative approach distinguishes Xenify as a platform that values its community and actively encourages their participation in shaping the ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ What does the recycle button do?
-- The recycle button is an intuitive feature designed with user-centricity at its core.
-By clicking the recycle button, XNF stakers can instantly convert their accumulated native chain rewards into staked XNF with a single click.
-The protocol will first sell your accrued native chain rewards, such as ETH, BNB, and MATIC, and use the proceeds to purchase XNF.
-Subsequently, the newly acquired XNF will be staked on your behalf, streamlining the process for your convenience.
+  - The recycle button is a user-friendly feature that prioritises the needs of veXNF holders.
+By simply clicking this button, users can conveniently convert their accumulated native chain rewards into XNF through the daily burn cycle.
+This feature brings several advantages.
+Firstly, it allows you to participate in the burn cycle without incurring the mandatory protocol fee and burn fee associated with the default burn process.
+This means you can enjoy the benefits of acquiring XNF through the burn cycle while saving on additional fees.

+  - Moreover, by choosing to recycle your rewards, you actively contribute to the growth and sustainability of the Xenify ecosystem.
+The protocol utilises 50% of your accrued native chain rewards to create XNF liquidity, enabling a more robust and efficient market for the token.
+Additionally, 25% of the rewards are used to create XEN liquidity, further enhancing the ecosystem's overall liquidity.
+Lastly, the remaining 25% is sent as USDC to the team, supporting ongoing operational expenses such as platform development, marketing campaigns, and community engagement activities.

+  - By recycling your rewards, you not only enhance your own benefits but also play a vital role in the continued success of the Xenify platform.
+As a result, recyclers will receive an additional exclusive distribution of native chain tokens generated from the platform's claim fees.
+This means that by actively participating in the recycling process, you have the opportunity to secure even more native chain tokens, boosting your overall holdings.
+Moreover, recyclers will also have the chance to obtain additional XNF tokens through the redistribution of unclaimed XNF from the YSL.IO AlphaVaults and AceVaults.
+This adds another layer of potential rewards and benefits for those who choose to recycle.

+  - In conclusion, the recycle button feature not only offers convenience but also presents numerous advantages for veXNF holders.
+By saving on fees, contributing to ecosystem growth, and accessing exclusive distributions, recyclers can maximise their benefits while supporting the ongoing success of the Xenify platform.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)